kechenkristin/SecondYearTerm1/ECM2414/review/note/w8l2designPattern3.md

 ### OOD Principles
 - **Encapsulate** what varies
+- Identify the aspects of your application that vary and separate them from what stays the same**(separate vary and same)**
 - Program to an **interface**, not an implementation
 - Favor **ojbect composition** over class inheritance
 - Open-close principle, Class should be **open for extension** but close for modification